pbtrre95/The_Nature_Of_Code/02_vectors/07_Vector_Velocity/README.md

 # Vector Velocity

+## Velocity vectors are directions and instructions on how a mover moves to it's next location.

 So in our mover class, we describe a mover which will move around the screen.
 It has a random position vector, a velocity vector which gives it a speed and direction to move in.
 For each mover, a circle is drawn filled in white with no stroke.

 ``` js